Okaloosa County Courthouse Annex Extension

 Requirements when submitting proposed orders:

-Proposed Orders: Disagreements- In the event the parties are unable to reach an agreement as to the form of an order to be provided to the Court, the parties must contact the Judicial Assistant and arrange for a telephone conference with the Judge.
-This should be done, for the purpose of efficiency, prior to setting any hearings or sending competing proposed orders to the Court.
+Proposed Orders: Disagreements - In the event the parties are unable to reach an agreement as to the form of an order to be provided to the Court, whomever is directed to prepare the proposed Order shall submit one email to the Court with the competing Orders attached for the Court’s review and determination.

-Note: Do not send proposed orders to the Judge's office or the clerk’s office prior to a hearing.
+Note: Do not send proposed orders to the Judge's office prior to a hearing.
 This office does not have the resources necessary to be responsible for receiving, holding and retrieving the proposed orders for a pending hearing.
-It is preferred that proposed orders either be brought to the hearing or submitted as described above.
+It is preferred that proposed orders be submitted as described above.

 Final dispositions, settlements and closing reopened cases.

-After an action is disposed there are many filings which "re-open" the action (e.g. Motions to Compel Fact Information Sheets, Motions for Writs of Possession, Motions for Writs of Garnishment, and Motions to Reschedule Foreclosure Sales).
+After an action is disposed of, there are many filings which "re-open" the action.
 Reopened actions must be closed after the disposition of the matter that re-opened the action.
 All orders disposing of matters that reopened an action must contain the following, or substantially similar, language: "This disposes of all pending matters.
 The Clerk is directed to close the action."

 The court will return, unexecuted, proposed orders disposing of actions when a final disposition form is not provided with the proposed order.
 The court will return, unexecuted, proposed orders disposing of matters that re-opened actions when the proposed order does not contain language closing the action.